PolarGeospatialCenter/setsm_postprocessing_python/README.md

 # setsm_postprocessing_python
-Methods for filtering and mosaicking DEMs produced by [SETSM](https://github.com/setsmdeveloper/SETSM "SETSM on GitHub").
+Methods for filtering and merging DEMs produced by [SETSM](https://github.com/setsmdeveloper/SETSM "SETSM on GitHub").

-The methodology for both filtering and mosaicking is largely ported from [MATLAB code written by Ian Howat](https://github.com/ihowat/setsm_postprocessing "setsm_postprocessing on GitHub"), glaciologist and professor of Earth Sciences at The Ohio State University.
+The methodology for both filtering and merging (sometimes referred to as "mosaicking") is largely ported from [MATLAB code written by Ian Howat](https://github.com/ihowat/setsm_postprocessing "setsm_postprocessing on GitHub"), glaciologist and professor of Earth Sciences at The Ohio State University.

 ## Python Requirements